odoo/documentation/content/developer/reference/frontend/services.rst

   If it is a network error, then the error description is simply an object ``{type: 'network'}``.
-  When a network error occurs, a notification is displayed and the server is regularly contacted until it responds.
+  When a network error occurs, a :ref:`notification <services/notification>` is displayed and the server is regularly contacted until it responds.
 The notification is closed as soon as the server responds.

 .. _services/title: